spotinst/help/src/docs/ocean/getting-started/aks/README.md

 You can:

-* View and edit the Ocean cluster configuration and the VNG Template in JSON.
+* View and edit the Ocean cluster configuration and the virtual node group template in JSON.
 * Update Ocean AKS cluster autoscaling configuration, cluster resource limits (vCPU and memory), scale-down percentage, and automatic headroom.
-* Modify the Virtual Node Group template configuration in JSON format.
+* Modify the virtual node group template configuration in JSON format.

 <img height="400" src="https://github.com/user-attachments/assets/90560b12-9b55-4a4e-aaee-cdedab530e2f" />